 After you lower one of the data retention period settings, data in the database that falls outside the scope of the new data retention period is discarded.
 As a result, the size of the database should drop anywhere from 30 to 60 minutes after you make the change.
 If it does not, see Troubleshooting Controller Database Growth Issues.

 You can modify the default metric data retention periods.
-The metric retention periods control how long data is retained at 1-minute, 10-minute, and 1-hour resolution (see Metric Data Resolution over Time).
+The metric retention periods control how long data is retained at 1-minute, 10-minute, and 1-hour resolution (see Metric Data Display in Graphs).